sequoiap/ece661/book/content/part1/geometrical.md

 1. Rays are normal to the wavefront and vice versa.
 2. Rays satisfy the laws of reflecton and refraction.
-3. Th optical path length along any ray between two wavefronts are equal.
+3. The optical path length along any ray between two wavefronts are equal.
 4. Irradiance at any point is proportional to the ray density at that point.

 Other resulting corollaries are: